How To Tell If My Guppy Is Pregnant?

 Observing the Gravid Spot

 The gravid spot is a key indicator of pregnancy in female guppies.
 This dark spot, located near the base of the anal fin, darkens and enlarges as the fry grow.
-When a guppy is about to give birth, you can notice the fry's eye around here gravid spot.
-During this time, you should seperate her immediately
+As the guppy gets close to giving birth, the gravid spot may turn dark brown, signaling that delivery is near.
+When a guppy is about to give birth, you may also see the fry's eyes through the darkened gravid spot.
+During this time, you should separate her immediately.

 Coloration Changes

-Pregnant guppies often have noticeable behavioral changes.
+Pregnant guppies often have noticeable behavioral changes when they are about to give birth.
 These changes can include altered swimming patterns, changes in feeding behavior, and shifts in how they interact with other fish in the tank.
+As she nears giving birth, she'll often isolate herself or display specific behaviors, such as hiding or moving to quieter areas of the tank.

 Pregnant guppies may also become more reclusive or aggressive towards other fish.
 This change in behavior is typically a protective measure, as the pregnant guppy instinctively seeks to safeguard herself and her unborn fry from potential threats.

 This is more visible when she is about to give birth in the next day or a few hours.
-She will often hide alone in the corner of a tank.
-Seperating herself from the rest of the group.
+The mom will often hide alone in the corner of a tank, which is a common behavior just before the drop.
+Separating herself from the rest of the group is a sign that the drop is near.
 At this stage, Seperate her into a breeder box or a seperate container immediately.

 Stages of Guppy Pregnancy